Concorde: Tu-144

 Concorde was one of only two supersonic jetliner models to operate commercially; the other was the Soviet-built Tupolev Tu-144, which operated in the late 1970s.
 The Tu-144 was nicknamed "Concordski" by Western European journalists for its outward similarity to Concorde.
 Soviet espionage efforts allegedly stole Concorde blueprints to assist in the design of the Tu-144.
 As a result of a rushed development programme, the first Tu-144 prototype was substantially different from the preproduction machines, but both were cruder than Concorde.
 The Tu-144S had a significantly shorter range than Concorde.
-Jean Rech, Sud Aviation, attributed this to two things, a very heavy powerplant with an intake twice as long as that on Concorde, and low-bypass turbofan engines with too high a bypass ratio which needed afterburning for cruise.
+Jean Rech, of Sud Aviation, attributed this to two things, a very heavy powerplant with an intake twice as long as that on Concorde, and low-bypass turbofan engines with too high a bypass ratio which needed afterburning for cruise.
 The aircraft had poor control at low speeds because of a simpler wing design.
 The Tu-144 required braking parachutes to land.
 The Tu-144 had two crashes, one at the 1973 Paris Air Show, and another during a pre-delivery test flight in May 1978.

 Passenger service commenced in November 1977, but after the 1978 crash the aircraft was taken out of passenger service after only 55 flights, which carried an average of 58 passengers.
 The Tu-144 had an inherently unsafe structural design as a consequence of an automated production method chosen to simplify and speed up manufacturing.
-The Tu-144 program was cancelled by the Soviet government on 1 July 1983.
+The Tu-144 programme was cancelled by the Soviet government on 1 July 1983.